-Need a dairy free alternative to regular sweetened condensed milk?
+Need a dairy-free alternative to regular sweetened condensed milk?
 This easy and quick vegan recipe only requires 2 ingredients.
-It can be made using any plant based milk; almond, soy, coconut – whatever you have on hand!
+You can make it using any plant-based milk, almond, soy, coconut, or whatever you have!

 Jump to: